yashdavisgupta/OCAML-Compiler/README.md

 # Slang Compiler

-A project to create a compiler in OCAML for CSC312
+A project to create a compiler in OCAML for CSC312.
+The mastery components were completed for 1, 2, 4, 5, and Final projects.

 ## Getting Started